lourot/github-commit-watcher/README.md

 GitHub's _Watch_ feature doesn't send notifications when commits are pushed.
 This script aims to implement this feature and much more.

+> **Call for maintainers:** I don't use this project myself anymore but IFTTT instead (see below).
+If you're interested in taking over the maintenance of this project, or just helping, please let me know (e.g. by opening an issue).

 ## Installation